wufeim/mofii-notes/paper-reading/non-local-nns.rst

 **[1]** Buades, A., Coll, B., & Morel, J. M. (2005, June).
 A non-local algorithm for image denoising.
 In *2005 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR'05)* (Vol. 2, pp. 60-65).
 IEEE.

 **[2]** Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
 Attention is all you need.
 In *Advances in neural information processing systems* (pp. 5998-6008).

+**[3]** He, K., Zhang, X., Ren, S., & Sun, J. (2016).
+Deep residual learning for image recognition.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770-778).